Crush communication siloes during your ICM implementation

 - Who will be responsible for the providing updates, sharing issues, risks and items requiring decision?
 Who will be responsible for distributing this information?

 - What is expected of the various stakeholders during the project?
 After the project is live?

 - What types of training will people need to fulfill these expectations?

-By answering these questions, an effective communication plan can be assembled and agreed upon before the project begins so that an on-time, on-budget implementation, and fully adopted system is within reach.
+By answering these questions, an effective communication plan can be assembled and agreed upon before the project begins so that an on-time, on-budget implementation, and fully adopted system is within reach (think of it as a crawl, walk, run implementation versus an immediate sprint).
 Need guidance on developing an effective communication plan tailored for your organization?
-Reach out to us at email@example.com.
+Reach out to us at firstname.lastname@example.org.